tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

 ```

 **warning**: You can't omit if you use from comopnent props because inference can't determine args props for the priority i higher than return type.

+**NOTE**: If you only need to call hooks, you can return void instead of an empty object.

 ### useStateFactory(initialState: Partial<State> | (() => Partial<State>) [state, usePartialState, setState]